-As part of our ongoing review and evaluation of our corporate governance practices, the Board has considered the advantages and disadvantages of the supermajority voting provisions in our Certificate of Incorporation.
-The Board believes that supermajority voting provisions can facilitate corporate governance stability by requiring broad stockholder support in order to effect fundamental changes.
+As part of our ongoing review and evaluation of our corporate governance practices, in 2022 the Board considered the advantages and disadvantages of the supermajority voting provisions in our Certificate of Incorporation.
+At that time, the Board considered that supermajority voting provisions can facilitate corporate governance stability by requiring broad stockholder support in order to effect fundamental changes.
 However, many investors and others believe that supermajority voting provisions conflict with principles of good corporate governance because the provisions may limit a board's responsiveness and accountability to stockholders and restrict stockholder participation in corporate governance matters.
-After considering the advantages and disadvantages of the supermajority voting provisions and evaluating stockholder positions on the issue, on January 20, 2022, the Board approved and recommended that stockholders adopt certain amendments to our Certificate of Incorporation to replace the supermajority voting requirements with a majority voting standard.
+After considering the advantages and disadvantages of the supermajority voting provisions and evaluating stockholder positions on the issue, the Board recommended that stockholders adopt certain amendments to our Certificate of Incorporation to replace the supermajority voting requirements with a majority voting standard at our 2022 Annual Meeting.
+While the proposal received overwhelming support from stockholders casting a ballot at the 2022 Annual Meeting, the necessary vote to approve the amendments was not reached, and the proposals were not approved.